stakemix/SolanaValidatorGuide/README.md

 ```

 ### Configure your preferred cluster
 Solana has 3 clusters - devnet, testnet and mainnet.
-We recommend that you use the testnet cluster for your first setup<br/>
+We recommend that you use the devnet or testnet cluster for your first setup<br/>
 ```
 $ solana config set --url https://testnet.solana.com
 $ export SOLANA_METRICS_CONFIG="host=https://metrics.solana.com:8086,db=tds,u=testnet_write,p=c4fa841aa918bf8274e3e2a44d77568d9861b3ea"